Stone-Pac/Roblox-Uncopylocked-Game-Version-Downloader/README.md

 all it does is downloads every single version up to the version u provideed to the python script

 pretty simple lol

+WARNING: DO NOT Name any the files with these characters or else the files will be currupted

+\ / * ? " < > |